BackyardBrains/ComputationalSpikerBox/README.md

    - Ensure you have the **Adafruit NeoPixel** library and any relevant libraries from **Edge Impulse** installed.

 3. **Flashing `CSBv1.ino`**
+   - Download both `CSBv1.ino` and `ei-empanada-arduino-1.0.X.zip`
    - Open `CSBv1.ino` in the Arduino IDE.
    - Select your board and COM port.
+   - Go to Sketch -> Include Library -> Add .ZIP library
+   - Add ei-empanada-arduino-1.0.X.zip
-   - Upload the sketch.
+   - Compile and upload the sketch.

 4. **Running & Observing**
-   - **Mode 1 (Morris–Lecar)**: If no add-on board is detected (attachment sense pin < threshold), you’ll see the spiking behavior controlled by three knobs.
+   - **Mode 1 (Hodgkin–Huxley)**: If no add-on board is detected (attachment sense pin < threshold), you’ll see the spiking behavior controlled by three knobs.
    - **Mode 2 (Izhikevich + TinyML)**: If the SKIN add-on board is attached (attachment sense pin >= threshold), the sketch runs a classification on sensor data to decide whether to “fire” the neuron model.
-   - Monitor the **Serial** output to see debug info or classification confidence.
+   - Open Spike Recorder to see the model play out in real time -(Optional debug mode ) Monitor the **Serial** output to see debug info or classification confidence.

 5. **Lesson Integration**
    - Check the [High School Lesson Plan](https://docs.google.com/document/d/10m3qYU1o_Ff_S5vf5cXgXZOqF4JOqBALDKtLj9YVtUo/edit?tab=t.0#heading=h.nyvcnz9wxjju) for ideas on how to structure classroom labs around these models and sensors.